swharden/pyABF/data/headers/16d22006_kim_gapfree.md

 ```
-DAC waveform is not enabled.
+DAC waveform is not enabled
 ```

 ## Epochs for Channel 1

 ```
-DAC waveform is not enabled.
+NOT INIT
 ```

 ## ABF2 Header